viv-4/partner-environment/README.md

 2. Run the install script: `./install` (use this to update repositories and images too)

 `install` (_should only be run once_) exposes additional services behind flags...
-- Use the `-e` or `--elk` flag to run the Elastic stack with Kibana and Logstash
 - Use the `-s` or `--sentry` flag to run Sentry

 ### Restart